vcharpenay/wot-catalogue/README.md

 The WoT catalogue is split in several Turtle file.
 The entry point is [`index.ttl`](http://purl.org/wot-catalogue).

-See the [online search engine](http://www.vcharpenay.link/wot-catalogue/) to browse concepts or download [the full catalogue in Turtle](wot-catalogue.ttl).

 ## Documentation

 Concept definitions follow the